Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Setup-Linux.md

-# Recommended Node.js Setup on Linux
+# Recommended Setup of Node.js on Linux

 If you installed NPM from your package manager, you will likely suffer an `EACCES` error when you try to install a package globally.
 The [recommended solution](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally/#reinstall-npm-with-a-node-version-manager) is to install NPM via the Node Version Manager (NVM).
 This is what you should do: